-- Paper 1: 100 marks (105 minutes) Energy, Electricity, Particle Model of Matter and Radiation. - Paper 2: 100 marks (105 minutes) Forces in Action, Forces in Motion, Waves, Electromagnetism and Space - Course Outline: GCSE Physics covers Forces, Energy, Waves, Electricity, Magnetism and Electromagnetism, Particle Model of Matter, Atomic Structure and Space Physics. - Years 9, 10 and 11: Pupils in Year 9 start the course and complete Energy, Electricity and some of the Material Physics topic.
-In Year 10, they move on to Atomic Radiation, Forces and Motion.
-In Year 11, we move on to Waves, Magnetism and Space.
+- Paper 1: 100 marks (105 minutes) Energy and Energy Resources, Electricity, Molecules and Matter and Radioactivity. - Paper 2: 100 marks (105 minutes) Forces, Waves, Electromagnetism and Space. - Course Outline: Pupils in Year 9 study Energy and Energy Resources, Radioactivity and Molecules and Matter.
+In Year 10, they move on to Electricity, Waves and Electromagnetism.
+In Year 11, pupils study Forces and Space.